I used to be a bit of a party girl though you wouldn’t think so if you met me now.

-Now I blow dry my hair a couple of times a year if I am lucky (I have to mention my hair has never been in better condition) and I own one lipstick.
+Now I blow dry my hair a couple of times a year if I’m lucky (I have to mention my hair has never been in better condition) and I own one lipstick.

 Stereotyping people into boxes of – who does what at what age – can be inaccurate (not to mention unfair).

-Whether it is your career, your family or your relationships find purpose and quality in the way you spend your time.
+Whether it’s your career, family or your relationships seek purpose and quality in the way you spend your time.